Hibbertia scandens is a vigorous climber with stems that may reach five metres in length.

 Every now and again, I have a bunch of seedlings growing from under my plant, so germination does occur naturally in the home garden, if you are patient.
 The easiest way to obtain new plants is by cuttings which gives good results.

-It was introduced into England in 1790 as H. volubilis.
+This species was introduced into England in 1790 as H. volubilis.

-For the stamp collector it is worth noting that Hibbertia scandens appeared on an Australian postage stamp in 1999.
+For the stamp collector, it is worth noting that Hibbertia scandens appeared on an Australian postage stamp in 1999.

 The species was first formally described in 1799 by German botanist Carl Willdenow who gave it the name Dillenia scandens.
 In 1805, Swedish botanist Jonas Dryander transferred the species into the genus Hibbertia.
-Hibbertia is a genus of around 150 species, most of which occur naturally in Australia and have bright yellow, buttercup-like flowers.